 Keeping track of your employees’ productivity can be a tedious task.
 Sending emails or texts to each employee to find out sales information or their progress on an assignment is time-consuming as well.
 Digital personal assistants have changed that for the better.

 Let’s say that you need to pick up some printer paper and ink on the way home.
-Add that reminder into Google Now and whenever you approach a store like Staples, Google Maps will send you directions along with a friendly reminder.
-You can also use that tech whenever you have a business meeting in an unfamiliar part of town.
+You can add a reminder about the chore into Google Assistant.
+You can also use this tech whenever you have a business meeting.

-Cortana takes it a step further.
-It can predict which actions you may want to take next.
+Cortana takes this feature a step further: It can predict which actions you may want to take next.
 For example, if you and a client are planning a lunch meeting through email, Cortana will automatically ask you if you want to schedule a meeting based on the email conversations.

 If you’re on a tight budget, hiring actual assistants may be a necessary yet costly expense.
-Thankfully, there are tools like Ooma’s Virtual Receptionist that essentially replaces this full-time employee at a low monthly cost.
+Thankfully, there are tools like Ooma’s Virtual Receptionist that essentially replace this full-time employee for a low monthly cost.

 This could be the biggest advantage of digital personal assistants.
 Let’s say you want to call Bob Smith.
-You can simply grab your iPhone and ask Siri to “call Bob Smith.”
-If you need to email Bob a piece of information that was in an email, you can ask Google Now to find that specific email and then compose a new email to Bob.
+You can grab your iPhone and tell Siri, “Call Bob Smith.”

-Besides simplifying tasks, you can also automate tasks.
-For example, you can set up alarms, notifications, location reminders and tasks like social media updates so you don’t have to manually do so every day.
+Besides simplifying tasks, you can also automate tasks with a digital assistant.
+For example, you can set up alarms, notifications, location reminders and tasks like social media updates so you don’t have to do so manually every day.
 Even more interesting, you can sync your digital personal assistants with other gadgets.
-For example, you could start brewing coffee every morning at 9 a.m. or have Nest turn on the air or heat in the building at 7 a.m. so the office is comfortable.
+For example, you could start brewing coffee every morning at 9 a.m. or have Google Nest turn on the air or heat in the building at 7 a.m. so the office is comfortable.

 As the Internet of Things advances, this will become a more common occurrence.
 And you’ll probably wonder why it took so long for this connected world to become a reality.